calcmogul/controls-engineering-in-frc/README.md

 |`make printer`   |`state-space-guide-printer.pdf` |Standard color printing  |
 |`make prepress`  |`state-space-guide-prepress.pdf`|Book publishing          |

+### Style guide

+All LaTeX labels, including bibliography entries, should use underscores to represent spaces between words instead of hyphens.
+Hyphens should only be used where the character being written is already a hyphen. `.tex` file names should use hyphens and `.py` file names should use underscores.

+Glossary entries in [glossary-entries.tex](glossary-entries.tex) should be lexographically sorted by entry key.
+The entry key should be the same as the name.
+The words in the name should be lowercase, and the description should start with a capital letter and end with a period.
+The first sentence should be a fragment, but sentences after that, if applicable, should be complete.

+Bibliography entries in [state-space-guide.bib](state-space-guide.bib) should be sorted by first use.

 ## Future improvements

 ### Teach topics more thoroughly